sonnguyen0310/MiuMap/README.md

 # MiuMap
 Final project for MDP class

-Please work with the develop branch and resovle all conflict if had and make sure the application runable before you push the code
+**Please work with the develop branch and resovle all conflict if had and make sure the application runable before you push the code

-Task:
+**Task**:

 Init base project and libs: Hoang